 Qualcomm antitrust trial begins

-(Prosyscom Tech News) — The U.S. Federal Trade Commission’s case accusing of abusing a monopoly on mobile chip technology is expected to head to the courtroom on Friday for a trial whose outcome could have a major impact on the smartphone industry.
+(Prosyscom Tech News) — The U.S. Federal Trade Commission’s case accusing Qualcomm of abusing a monopoly on mobile chip technology is expected to head to the courtroom on Friday for a whose outcome could have a major impact on the smartphone industry.

 If the government prevails in the non-jury trial before U.S. District Judge Lucy Koh, in San Jose, California, Qualcomm could be forced to change its practices for licensing a trove of patents to manufacturers like iPhone maker Apple.